Bailador/Bailador/README.md

 $ bailador watch bin/app.pl6
 ```
 That's it!
 Using a browser, go to http://localhost:3000.
-Wonderful?
+Isn't it wonderful?

 You can now edit the files and Bailador reloads the application while you're developing.